-BASINGSTOKE, HAMPSHIRE: The annual conference of the Jane Austen Society (UK) will take place at Basingstoke, in Jane Austen’s home county of Hampshire.
+BASINGSTOKE, HAMPSHIRE: The annual conference of the Jane Austen Society (UK) will take place at the Crowne Plaza Hotel in Basingstoke, in Jane Austen’s home county of Hampshire.
+It lasts from 27th to 29th September 2019.
 We have been asked to talk about her two naval brothers, Charles and Francis (Frank), at 12 noon on Sunday 29th September 2019.
-Once finalised, full details of the conference will be on the society’s website.
+Full details of the conference are still not yet on the society’s website.
+For queries, email email@example.com

 Our most popular talks are ‘Gibraltar: The Greatest Siege in British History’, ‘Jack Tar’, ‘Trafalgar’, ‘Eavesdropping on Jane Austen’s England’, and ‘All at Sea With the Austens’.